Donald Trump to release guidelines to ease lockdown restrictions

 — Philip Rucker (@PhilipRucker) April 16, 2020

-An official responded to the criticism, telling CNN: “Ivanka — with her immediate family — celebrated Passover at a closed down facility considered to be a family home.
+But an official defended the trip, telling CNN: “Ivanka – with her immediate family – celebrated Passover at a closed down facility considered to be a family home.

 Opening up America again